Written by Berkeley Grimball after the first Fête de la Musique in 1998

 The next day I called fellow committee member, the unflappable and irreverent Jackie Helvey, and pleaded that we stop this Fête before it became the debacle that ruined our good names forever, not to mention the law suits.
 She talked me down.
 "It's gonna be great," she said.

 And it was better than great, it was fabulous.
 I won't go into all the wonderful details of how good it was, as that's been done, but to say that you're sorry if you missed it and that it is going to be even better next year.
 It's not too early to volunteer.
 Call Carrboro Town Hall at 918-7307.

-Berkeley Grimball is the owner of Grimball Jewelers in Chapel Hill, a member of several local bands, and a former member of the Carrboro Arts Committee and the Fête de la Musique Committee.
+Berkeley Grimball is the former owner of Grimball Jewelers in Chapel Hill, a member of several bands, and a former member of the Carrboro Arts Committee and the Fête de la Musique Committee.